yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/bidirectional-replication.md

 ## Limitations

-- Bidirectional replication can only be done using non-transactional replication.
-Transactional replication is not supported because transactional replication puts the target universe in read-only mode.
-For more information, see [Asynchronous replication modes](../../../../architecture/docdb-replication/async-replication/#asynchronous-replication-modes).
-- You can't use the YugabyteDB Anywhere UI to create two separate replication configurations for YSQL, each containing a subset of the database tables.

-For more information, refer to [Limitations](../../../../architecture/docdb-replication/async-replication/#limitations).
+In addition to the regular [limitations](../#limitations), Bidirectional replication can only be done using [non-transactional replication](../#xcluster-configurations).

 ## Prerequisites

-- Create two universes as described in [Prerequisites](../xcluster-replication-setup/#prerequisites).
+Create two universes as described in [Prerequisites](../xcluster-replication-setup/#prerequisites).

 ## Set up bidirectional replication